iSubhamSingh/MuseumApp/README.md

-A museum app built using Ionic
+A mobile app built using Ionic.